etherspot/skandha/README.md

 ## 📜 Additional features
 - [x] Unsafe mode - bypass opcode & stake validation
 - [x] Redirect RPC - Redirect ETH rpc calls to the underlying execution client.
 This is needed if you use UserOp.js
-- [x] P2P - Exchange of UserOps between all the nodes in the network.
-Heavily inspired by the Lodestar's implementation of p2p (https://github.com/ChainSafe/lodestar/)

 ### ⚡️ CLI Options
 - `--unsafeMode` - enables unsafeMode